 To: Adjacent Property Owner of Parcel(s) 058-0A-0-29 From: Ameresco Date: March 9, 2023 The following application will be submitted for review to the Lunenburg County Planning Office: [] Rezoning [X] Conditional Use Permit [] Special Exception Requested Use or Exception: Ameresco is requesting a Conditional Use Permit to allow an approximately 12-megawatt solar facility be developed on a 128.24-acre parcel (Tax Map No. 058-0A-0-29) located at 5844 Oral Oaks Road, Kenbridg Virginia.
-The site is currently wooded, and the proposed development will consist of an approximately 51-acr fenced solar array field interior to the 128.24-acre parcel.
+The site is currently wooded, and the proposed development will consist of an approximately 51-act fenced solar array field interior to the 128.24-acre parcel.
 The purpose of the project is to generate local, clear and renewable power with the electricity generated to be purchased by Southside Electric Cooperative.
-Amount of intendents heat a multiple community mosting with manner to this amplication to allow all interested Ameresco intends to host a public community meeting with respect to this application to allow all interested community members to learn more about the project and ask the Applicant questions about the project, solar energy, or Ameresco.
+Ameresco intends to host a public community meeting with respect to this application to allow all interested community members to learn more about the project and ask the Applicant questions about the project, solar energy, or Ameresco.
 Ameresco will notify the adjacent landowners and publicize the community meeting in advance once a time and place has been determined.
 The application will be available for viewing at the Lunenburg County Planning Office.
 The Planning Office shall notify all adjacent property owner(s) of the time, day, and location of the public hearing(s) to be held on this application.
-Should you have questions and/or comments, please contact the Planning Office at 434.696.2142 or taylor@lunenburgva.gov.
+Should you have questions and/or comments,